Donate

 Overview

-The Student Persistence Program is a resource for students facing temporary setbacks or unexpected emergencies that can halt their educational goals.
+The Student Persistence Program is a resource for students facing temporary setbacks or unexpected emergencies that may hinder their educational goals.

 Requests are holistically reviewed on a case-by-case basis.
 Funds are determined based on student information, supporting documentation, and available funding.
 Funding awards may be approved for different amounts based on the specifics of your request and current financial circumstances.
-Please note that awards typically do not exceed $500.
+Please note that most individual requests do not exceed $400; however, larger awards may be considered in exceptional circumstances, subject to funding availability and annual program limits listed below.

-Requests should be for demonstrated needs that are typically unanticipated and non-recurring.
-While multiple requests during the same academic year will be accepted for review, students who submit requests for recurring support may not be eligible to receive this funding and will be referred to other resources and community agencies that may be able to assist.
+Requests should be for demonstrated needs that are unanticipated and non-recurring.
+While multiple requests within the same academic year will be accepted for review, students who submit requests for recurring assistance may not be eligible for this funding and will be referred to other resources and community agencies that may be able to assist.
+Submission of a request does not guarantee funding.
+Awards are dependent on eligibility, documentation, demonstrated need, and available funding.

 Examples of qualifying expenses include (but are not limited to):